utdata/csvkit-nicar/README.md

 Now we are going to change our working directory to where we need to be.

-Because this is being written before the computers were built for the conference, we might need to make some adjustments in class.

 Before we do this, let me tell you about tab completion.
 When in the terminal, you often don't have to type in entire names of files or folders.
 You can type the beginning of a file name, then hit "tab" to complete the rest.
 It saves you a lot of typing (and mistyping), especially when you have long directory names.
 We'll do this now:

 Type this into your terminal: